History Of The Dakota People In Minnesota

 the decease of alcoholism amongst its people.

-First, the European French explores came and claimed the Dakota's sacred homeland for France.
+First, the European French explores came and claimed the Dakota people's sacred homeland for France.

-Then alcoholic beverage supplying trading posts were established to take advantage of the
+Then alcohol beverage supplying fur trading posts were established to take advantage of the

-Dakota's weakness to abuse alcohol.
-And by taking advantage of this addition weakness of theirs
+Dakota people's weakness to abuse alcohol.
+And by taking advantage of this addiction weakness of theirs

 they were successful at tricking/luring a lot of Dakota from their Mille Lacs